 Our research focus

 We work in the field of cognitive neuroscience.
-Our goal is to elucidate the psychological mechanisms and the neural correlates of conscious and unconscious learning, consolidation and retrieval.
-To this aim, we examine healthy individuals and neurological patients using behavioral methods, functional magnetic resonance imaging, positron emission tomography, electroencephalography, and polysomnography.
+Our goal is to elucidate the psychological and neural mechanisms underlying conscious and unconscious episodic learning, consolidation, and retrieval.
+To this aim, we examine healthy individuals and neurological patients with amnesia using behavioral methods, functional and anatomical and spectroscopic magnetic resonance imaging, positron emission tomography, electroencephalography, polysomnography, and transcranial direct current stimulation.

-Our findings suggest that the human hippocampal formation specializes in the rapid establishment of new sensory, conceptual, spatial, and temporal relations based on consciously or unconsciously experienced episodes.
-We study unconscious encoding in the wake state using subliminal (masked) visual learning material and in the unconscious state of deep sleep using acoustic learning material.
-Findings indicate that the hippocampal formation mediates the rapid encoding of new relations when encoding is conscious and unconscious, in the waking state and during deep sleep.
-Sleep-learning appears to be bound to peaks of slow oscillations of deep sleep.
-Unconscious encoding influences the success of subsequent conscious encoding of the same, similar and different learning material.
-Patients with hippocampal damage exhibit a decrease in both conscious and unconscious relational encoding and retrieval.
+Our findings suggest that the human hippocampal formation specializes in the rapid establishment of new sensory, conceptual, spatial, and temporal relations between components of experiences (Henke et al., 1997, 1999).
+We study not only conscious episodic encoding but also unconscious episodic encoding in the waking state using subliminal (masked) visual learning material and in the unconscious state of deep sleep using acoustic learning material.
+Our findings indicate that the hippocampal formation mediates the rapid encoding of new relations between components of episodes both when encoding is conscious and when encoding is unconscious, both in the waking state (e.g., Reber et al., 2012; Schneider et al., 2021) and during deep sleep (Züst et al., 2019; Schmidig et al., 2023).
+Sleep-learning appears to be bound to peaks of slow oscillations recorded during deep sleep.
+Patients with hippocampal damage exhibit a decrease in both conscious and unconscious relational encoding and retrieval (Duss et al., 2014).
+An advantage of unconscious over conscious episodic memory formation is the larger storage capacity and no forgetting over time (Schneider et al., 2021; Pacozzi et al., 2022).
+An advantage of conscious over unconscious episodic memory formation is a greater strength of the formed memory representations and the hereby resulting increase in power to guide behavior.
+This research informs models of information processing, memory models and sleep theories.
+In particular, our research suggests that consciousness is no valid divider between memory systems (Henke, 2010).

 Techniques